saquib-17/Website-Clones/README.md

 This repository contains clones of popular websites created using **HTML, CSS, and JavaScript** to practice frontend design, layout building, and responsiveness.

 ## 🧠 Clones Included
-- 🛒 Amazon Clone
+- Amazon Clone
-- 🎬 Netflix Clone
+- Netflix Clone
-- 📝 UltraEdit Clone
+- UltraEdit Clone
+- Flipcart Clone

 Each project focuses on replicating real-world UI/UX, layouts, and responsiveness.